 Network & Coverage

-Before you sign up for a Virgin Mobile contract, we strongly recommend you check the coverage in your area.
-You can do this by entering your postcode on the Virgin Mobile coverage checker:
+Before signing up for a Virgin Mobile contract, we strongly recommend checking the coverage in your area.
+You can do this by entering your postcode on Virgin Mobile’s online coverage map:

 For more information about mobile phone coverage in the UK, please read our full guide on UK virtual network operators.

-Tethering or personal hotspot refers to the process of sharing your smartphone’s internet connection with other devices (e.g. with a laptop or tablet).
-It’s useful if you want to access the internet from other devices whilst you’re out and about (e.g. if you’re working on your laptop on the commute in to work).
+Tethering or personal hotspot refers to the process of sharing your smartphone’s internet connection with another device (e.g. with your laptop or tablet).
+It’s a useful way to get 4G mobile broadband on your other devices (e.g. for getting connected in a coffee shop or whilst on the train into work).

 Keeping Your Phone Number

-If you’re switching to Virgin Mobile from another network, it’s a straightforward process to keep your existing phone number.
+If you’re switching from another mobile network to Virgin Mobile, it’s a straightforward process to keep your existing phone number.

-For a step-by-step guide on moving your number to Virgin Mobile, please select your current network from the drop down menu below:
+For a step-by-step guide on how to transfer your phone number to Virgin Mobile, please select your current mobile network from the drop-down menu below:

-For more information about the Freestyle contracts, please see the Virgin Mobile website.
+For more information, please see the official Virgin Mobile website.